akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 # Product grid pagination

 The product grid displays 25 products per page.
-To browse the product's pages, click on the number of the page you want to reach.
+To browse the product pages, click on the number of the page you want to reach.

 :::info
 The grid can display up to 400 pages (10000 products).
 However, you can use the filters in the grid to optimize the results displayed.